felipecarrillo100/riux-project/README.md

 # The RIUX project

 ## Description
 The RIUX project provides the RIUX-core.
-This is a set of React Components that facilitate the creation of a Map Centric Geospatial Application
+This is a set of React Components that facilitate the creation of a Map Centric Geospatial Application based on LuciadRIA 2020 or higher

 The Main React Components are: